Project Background

 Acknowledgments

-The platform is built from many different open source projects, and would not exist without all the hard work of the folks behind:
+The platform is built from many different open source software components, and would not exist without all the hard work of the folks behind:

 - Django